harinimali/Perceptron/README.md

 # Perceptron
-Text classification using perceptron model
+Text classification using perceptron and Average perceptron model